Adversarial Inverse Reinforcement Learning for Mean Field Games: Mean Field Adversarial IRL

-The update of policy parameters $\bm{\theta}$ is interleaved with the update of the reward parameter $\omega$.
-Intuitively, tuning $\bm{q}^{\bm{\theta}}$ can be considered as a {\em policy optimisation} procedure, which is to find the optimal policy induced by the current reward parameter, in order to minimise the variance of importance sampling.
-In the context of MFG, given the estimated expert MF flow $\hat{\flow}^E$ and fixing the reward parameter $\omega$, we obtain an induced finite-horizon MDP with the reward function $r_\omega(s_t,a_t,\hat{\mu}^E_t)$ a non-stationary transition function $p(s_t,a_t,\hat{\mu}^E_t)$.
-We can then tune $\bm{q}^{\bm{\theta}}$ using {\em soft Q-learning} \cite{haarnoja2017reinforcement} as the forward RL solver, which is a policy gradient method dedicated to maximising the entropy-regularised expected return.
-We combine soft Q-learning with {\em backward induction}, i.e., tuning $q^{\theta_t}$ based on $q^{\theta_{t+1}}, \ldots, q^{\theta_{T-1}}$ that are already well tuned.
-See Appendix~\ref{app:sampling} for detailed training procedures of $\bm{q}_{\bm{\theta}}$.
+The update of policy parameters $\thetav$ is interleaved with the update of the reward parameter $\omega$.
+Intuitively, tuning $\piv^{\thetav}$ can be viewed as a {\em policy optimisation} procedure, which is to find the ERMFNE policy induced by the current reward parameter in order to minimise the variance of importance sampling; $f_\omega$ is trained to estimate the reward function by distinguishing between the observed trajectories and those generated by the current adaptive samplers $\piv^{\thetav}$.
+We can use {\em backward induction} to train $\piv^{\thetav}$, i.e., tuning $\pi^{\theta_t}$ based on $\pi^{\theta_{t+1}}, \ldots, \pi^{\theta_{T-1}}$ that are already tuned. \footnote{Since the reward at $t = T$ is 0, $\pi_T$ always selects actions with ties broken arbitrarily to maximise the policy entropy.} At optimality, $f_\omega$ will approximate the underlying reward function for the observed ERMFNE and $\piv^{\thetav}$ will approximate the observed policy.